-By Monday 15th October 2018 you will be notified by post of your child's score in the Entrance Test.
+By Monday 17th October 2022 you will be notified by post of your child's score in the Entrance Test.
+Results will be available online where registration was submitted through Warwickshire's online parent portal.
 Parents who have either registered with Warwickshire Admissions (or have asked that their child's score be shared with Warwickshire Admissions) will receive the following information from Warwickshire Admissions:

-- 1) Your child's total standardised score broken down by performance in Verbal Reasoning, Numeracy, and Non-Verbal Reasoning. - 2) A provisional ranking of where the score places the child out of all children who have sat the test, and within each relevant area (east, south or both). - 3) The automatic qualifying scores and waiting list scores for each Warwickshire Grammar school for previous years where the same weightings have been applied for the three sections.
+1) Your child's total standardised score broken down by performance in Verbal Reasoning, Numeracy, and Non-Verbal Reasoning.

+2) A provisional ranking of where the score places the child out of all children who have sat the test, and within each relevant area (east, south or both).

+3) The automatic qualifying scores and waiting list scores for each Warwickshire Grammar school for previous years where the same weightings have been applied for the three sections.
 These can be used for comparison purposes but there can be no guarantee that any child, including those scoring above the required score for previous years, will be offered a grammar school place.